bbrangeo/GardenOptimization/GardenPlot.md

 fig.legend(handles=leg, ncol=5,loc=('upper center'))
 pp.show()
  ```

 In order to make this a bit more interesting, lets change the number of days for the spring radish and lettuce to 29.
-(Actually, Ive grownn lettuces this quick).
-Then plant the rest of the box in April and hwere is what we get
+(Actually, Ive grownn radishes and lettuces this quick).
+This way there will be some turnover in May because these will have already been harvested.
+Then if we plant the rest of the box for the month of April this is what we get
 ![TestPlotWithLegend](https://github.com/jeffsecor/GardenOptimization/blob/master/testplot.PNG)